The Common Room

-This facilitates cooperation between the college and the Yorkshire Ministry Course, meeting to discuss matters of common concern.
+This facilitates cooperation between the college and the college of St Hild, meeting to discuss matters of common concern.

 Student members of the College Council

-The College Council governs the college, and is chaired by the Right Reverend Stephen Platten, Bishop of Wakefield.
+The College Council governs the college, and is chaired by the Right Reverend David Walker Bishop of Manchester.
 The council meets three times a year, with a number of sub-committees reporting in to it.
 The senior student and one other elected student sit as members.